 The Emerald Buddha himself was carved from a block of jasper and is regarded as the most important Buddha image in the entire country.
 Unfortunately they didn’t allow pictures inside the temple.

-The spooky guy pictured below is one of the 12 Demon Guardians in the temple.
+The spooky guy pictured below is one of the 12 Demon Guardians in the Temple of the Emerald Buddha.
 They stand facing the Emerald Buddha and are said to guard the Buddha from all evil spirits.

 The photo below depicts Chakri Maha Prasat Hall in The Grand Palace.
 The building was originally the royal residence built by King Rama V in 1877.
 Today, it is used for state banquets.